Enriched model categories and the Dold-Kan correspondence: Part II. Sources of examples

 To expand the applicability of weak monoidal Quillen pairs, it would be useful to have a large supply of examples.
 In \cite{SchwedeS03equ}*{Propositions~3.16, 3.17}, Schwede and Shipley give sufficient conditions for a Quillen pair to be weak monoidal.
 Here we give some constructions to produce new weak monoidal Quillen pairs from old.
-We will look at diagram categories and Bousfield localizations.
+We will look at diagram categories, equivariant homotopy, and Bousfield localizations.

-\subsection{Diagram categories}
+\section{Diagram categories}

-\begin{prop} Let $F \colon \cW \rla \cV \colon G$ be a weak monoidal Quillen adjunction and let $K$ be a small category.
-The induced adjunction on diagram categories
+\begin{prop} Let $F \colon \cC \rla \cD \colon G$ be a Quillen adjunction and let $K$ be a small category.
+Consider the pointwise monoidal structures on $\cC^K$ and $\cD^K$. \begin{enumerate} \item The induced adjunction on diagram categories

-is also a weak monoidal Quillen adjunction with respect to each of these model structures on diagram categories when they exist and are monoidal: projective, injective, or Reedy (if $K$ is a Reedy category).
-Here the monoidal structures on $\cW^K$ and $\cV^K$ are pointwise. \end{prop}
+is also a Quillen adjunction with respect to each of these model structures on diagram categories when they exist: projective, injective, or Reedy (if $K$ is a Reedy category). \item If moreover the original adjunction $F \dashv G$ is a Quillen equivalence, then so is the induced adjunction $F^K \dashv G^K$. \item If $\cC$ and $\cD$ are monoidal and $F \colon \cC \rla \cD \colon G$ is a weak monoidal Quillen adjunction, then so is the induced adjunction $F^K \dashv G^K$. \end{enumerate} \end{prop}

-\begin{proof} \textbf{Quillen adjunction:} In the projective case, fibrations and acyclic fibrations are pointwise, so that the right adjoint $G^K$ preserves them.
-Dually in the injective case, cofibrations and acyclic cofibrations are pointwise, so that the left adjoint $F^K$ preserves them.
-In either case, the adjunction $F^K \dashv G^K$ is a Quillen adjunction, as observed in \cite{Hirschhorn03}*{Theorem~11.6.5} \cite{Lurie09htt}*{Remark~A.2.8.6}.
-In the Reedy case, the adjunction $F^K \dashv G^K$ is a Quillen adjunction, by \cite{Hirschhorn03}*{Proposition~15.4.1}.